 Yes, Barcelona has Gaudi.
 But Cadaques has Dali.

 Pronounced “Cad-ack-ess,” it’s one of the prettiest seaside towns along Spain’s Costa Brava (“rugged coast” or “wild coast”) – and the inspiration for many of the famed surrealist painter’s creations.
-For several decades from 1930 on, Salvador Dali lived with his Russian muse Gala in a whimsical white waterfront home they built in Port Lligat (a 15-minute walk away).

 We don’t confess to understand Dali’s weird and wonderful artistic creations incorporating lobsters, eggs and mechanical contraptions.
 But it’s fun to see the places where artists have lived and the influences that helped shape their work.
 (In Guanajuato, we enjoyed touring the home where Mexican muralist Diego Rivera was born.)